 CPR/First Aid certification is a requirement for most teachers, bus drivers, airline attendants, life guards, childcare workers, scout leaders, and camp counselors.
 It also raises the value of a baby sitter and helps put new parents at ease.
 The confidence it brings to many can be a burden to others who hope to never put what they've learned into real practice.
 Why is there such a disparity?

 First of all, the technicality of CPR is daunting.
 How many breaths and compressions?
 How many repetitions?
 I just can't seem to remember the ABCs of resuscitation!
 Others are simply squeamish or afraid.
 It is important to stay calm, access the safety of the scene, call for help, and reassure the victim until professional help arrives.

 My focus here concerns the most common situations and how to offer aid.
 This is where we first responders can make a profound difference.
 Over the years I have learned both how to recognize signs of distress and how best to treat them.
 I would like to share them with you.

 This is one of the most common problems here in So.
 California through summer and into fall when football season hits the stadiums.
 I work outdoors in temperatures that consistently stay in the triple digits.
 It is easy for a situation to go from uncomfortable to life-threatening in a very short period.
 It is crucial to recognize the signs of heat exposure, and not to think of it as simple dehydration.
-In fact, too much water consumption can dangerously deplete salts and electrolytes for cardiac function.
+In fact, drinking too much water can dangerously deplete salts and electrolytes for cardiac function.